biolab/orange2/docs/reference/rst/Orange.feature.scoring.rst

     .. attribute:: cost

-        Cost matrix, see :obj:`Orange.classification.CostMatrix` for details.
+        Cost matrix, an instance of :obj:`Orange.misc.CostMatrix`.

     If the cost of predicting the first class of an instance that is actually in the second is 5, and the cost of the opposite error is 1, than an appropriate